Federated Hermes Inc. Sells 3,127 Shares of Element Solutions Inc (NYSE:ESI)

 Federated Hermes Inc. lowered its stake in shares of Element Solutions Inc (NYSE:ESI) by 35.6% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,657 shares of the company’s stock after selling 3,127 shares during the quarter.
 Federated Hermes Inc.’s holdings in Element Solutions were worth $103,000 as of its most recent SEC filing.

 A number of other large investors also recently modified their holdings of the business.
 WCM Investment Management LLC bought a new stake in Element Solutions during the 1st quarter worth about $22,778,000.
-Baird Financial Group Inc. bought a new stake in Element Solutions during the 1st quarter worth about $2,912,000.
-Allianz Asset Management GmbH bought a new stake in Element Solutions during the 1st quarter worth about $367,000.
-Northern Trust Corp grew its holdings in Element Solutions by 16.8% during the 1st quarter.
-Northern Trust Corp now owns 1,377,633 shares of the company’s stock worth $25,197,000 after acquiring an additional 198,094 shares during the last quarter.
+Baird Financial Group Inc. acquired a new position in Element Solutions during the 1st quarter valued at about $2,912,000.
+Allianz Asset Management GmbH acquired a new position in Element Solutions during the 1st quarter valued at about $367,000.
+Northern Trust Corp lifted its position in Element Solutions by 16.8% during the 1st quarter.
+Northern Trust Corp now owns 1,377,633 shares of the company’s stock valued at $25,197,000 after purchasing an additional 198,094 shares during the period.
 Finally, Geode Capital Management LLC lifted its position in Element Solutions by 2.1% during the 1st quarter.
 Geode Capital Management LLC now owns 2,557,075 shares of the company’s stock valued at $46,768,000 after purchasing an additional 52,700 shares during the period.
 89.75% of the stock is currently owned by hedge funds and other institutional investors.

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
 Investors of record on Tuesday, June 1st were paid a dividend of $0.06 per share.
 This represents a $0.24 dividend on an annualized basis and a yield of 1.05%.
 This is a boost from Element Solutions’s previous quarterly dividend of $0.05.
 The ex-dividend date of this dividend was Friday, May 28th.
 Element Solutions’s dividend payout ratio is presently 25.00%.

 A number of research firms have issued reports on ESI.
-Loop Capital upped their target price on shares of Element Solutions from $27.00 to $29.00 and gave the company a “buy” rating in a research report on Tuesday, June 15th.
-Morgan Stanley upped their target price on shares of Element Solutions from $18.00 to $22.00 and gave the company an “equal weight” rating in a research report on Monday, May 3rd.
 CIBC upped their target price on shares of Element Solutions to $2.50 and gave the company a “neutral” rating in a research report on Friday, June 25th.
+Royal Bank of Canada upped their target price on shares of Element Solutions to $3.00 and gave the company a “sector perform” rating in a research report on Friday, June 25th.
 Wolfe Research began coverage on shares of Element Solutions in a research report on Wednesday, June 9th.
 They set an “outperform” rating on the stock.
-Finally, Royal Bank of Canada upped their target price on shares of Element Solutions to $3.00 and gave the company a “sector perform” rating in a research report on Friday, June 25th.
+Morgan Stanley increased their price target on shares of Element Solutions from $18.00 to $22.00 and gave the company an “equal weight” rating in a research report on Monday, May 3rd.
+Finally, Loop Capital increased their price target on shares of Element Solutions from $27.00 to $29.00 and gave the company a “buy” rating in a research report on Tuesday, June 15th.
 Four analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
 The stock has an average rating of “Hold” and a consensus target price of $14.58.

 About Element Solutions